 However, the Covid-19 crisis has turned all this on its head.
 We have seen unprecedented levels of supply and demand for houses in the run up to Christmas and expect the mini boom to continue into the new year.

-Global pandemics aside, figuring out the best time to buy a house can really pay off, whether that’s in the form bagging a bargain or finding your perfect property.
+Global pandemics aside, figuring out the best time of the year to buy a house can really pay off, whether that’s in the form bagging a bargain or finding your perfect property.

 Understanding the annual house selling cycle

 The property market is seasonal.
-Different times of the year are busier than others and that impacts both the choice you will have and the price you’ll pay.
+Different time of year are busier than others and that impacts both the choice you will have and the price you’ll pay.

 Several factors impact the ebb and flow of the property market.

 July and August are typically quiet months in the property market as many people are on holiday.

 On the other hand, the start of Spring usually sees lots of properties put on the market.
 Improving weather and in-bloom gardens mean sellers can show their property at its best.
 An increase in warm days puts people in a good mood and gets them thinking about their future making them more likely to go out property hunting.

 Mid-November and December are generally slow for the property market as nobody wants to move over Christmas.
 Sellers typically hold-off coming to market until the new year and buyer activity drops off significantly in the run-up to Christmas.

 Many properties are put onto the market in January, often due to New Year Resolutions to sell or vendors looking for a lifestyle change.